Preparing your visit

 Frequently asked questions

-The boat trip lasts an hour at the Maison du Marais, but some special events can last longer
+The boat trip lasts an hour at La Maison du Marais, but some special events can last longer

-Yes, dogs on leads are allowed throughout the Maison du Marais, the park, the exhibitions and on the boats.
+Yes, dogs on leads are allowed throughout La Maison du Marais, the park, the exhibitions and on the boats.

 No, bacôves are large open boats with a flat bottom.
 So it's best to bring appropriate clothing for the weather, covering your head and staying hydrated in hot weather, or warm and/or waterproof clothing in cold or wet weather.

-Please note, however, that the Maison du Marais can provide blankets and raincoats depending on the weather.
+Please note, however, that La Maison du Marais can provide blankets and raincoats depending on the weather.
 However, personal clothing is preferable

 Yes, La Maison du Marais offers boats all year round, except for three weeks in January after the Christmas holidays when we are closed for the year.